-Cereal Grains (Wheat, Barley, Millet, Oats, Rye) - (Not Underseeded with Legumes)
+Cereal Grains (Wheat, Barley, Millet, Oats, Rye) (Not Underseeded with Legumes)

-Crop/ Application Timing HAVOC LV- Four (pt/acre) Specific Use Directions Wheat, Barley, Millet, Rye Annual and biennial broadleaf weeds 1/2 to 2 Apply after crop is fully tillered, but before boot stage of growth (usually 4 to 8 inches tall) and weeds are small.
+Crop/Application Timing HAVOC LV-Six (pt/acre) Specific Use Directions Wheat, Barley, Millet, Rye Annual and biennial broadleaf weeds Perennial broadleaf weeds Apply after crop is fully tillered, but before boot stage of growth (usually 4 to 8 inches tall) but not forming joints in the stem.
 Do not apply before tillering or from early boot through the milk stage of growth.
-Perennial broadleaf weeds 1 to 2 Oats (Spring Seeded) (Fall Seeded Southern) 1/2 3/4 to 1 1/4 Apply after crop is fully tillered, but before boot stage of growth (usually 4 to 8 inches tall) and weeds are small.
+Oats (Spring Seeded) (Fall Seeded Southern) 1/3 1/2 to 1 Apply after crop is fully tillered, but before boot stage of growth (usually 4 to 8 inches tall) and weeds are small.
 Do not apply before tillering or from early boot through the milk stage of growth.
 Do not apply during or immediately following cold weather.
-Preharvest application (all cereals) 1 Apply using air or ground equipment to control weeds that could interfere with harvest, or to suppress perennial weeds.
+Preharvest application (all cereals) 2/3 Apply using air or ground equipment to control weeds that could interfere with harvest, or to suppress perennial weeds.
 Apply when grain is in dough stage.
 Do not apply from early boot through the milk stage of growth.

 Use the lower rate in the rate range if small annual or biennial weeds are the major problem.
-Use the higher rate if perennial 'weeds or annual or biennial weeds are present which are considered to be hard--to-kill as determined by local experience.
+Use the higher rate if perennial 'weeds or annual or biennial weeds are present which are considered to be hard-to-kill as determined by local experience.
 Higher rates increase the risk of crop injury and should be used only where weed control justifies such risk.
-Do not apply HAVOC LV-Four at the crop seedling stage of growth.
+Do not apply HAVOC LV-Six at the crop seedling stage of growth.
 Consult state agricultural experiment station or extension service weed specialists for recommendations or suggestions to fit local conditions.